ThePorgs/Exegol-docs/source/getting-started/install.rst

     ..  group-tab:: Installing with pip

         The pre-compiled Exegol’s wrapper can be installed from the PyPI repository.
-        While this is the easiest and most user-friendly technique, for more advanced users it is advised to install from sources, as it allows to switch from release to dev branches easily and it support the auto-update feature.
+        While this is the easiest and most user-friendly technique, it is advised to install from sources, as it allows to switch from release to dev branches easily and it supports the auto-update feature.

         .. code-block:: bash